 - The normal endings of Silent Hill 2 (Leave, Maria, and In Water) end with Mary's real letter to James.

-- Ace Combat 04 has this as its entire Framing Device, a set of letters written to the player charicter Mobius One by a man who was a kid at the time of the war.
+- Ace Combat 04: Shattered Skies has this as its entire Framing Device, a set of letters written to the player charicter Mobius One by a man who was a kid at the time of the war.
 He is writing to you to reassure you that Yellow 13 did not begrudge you killing him by shooting him down over Farbanti, as well as to tell you his story so that you know his understanding of the man you killed, and whose love interest you killed before that, is accurate.
 He concludes in a heart-breaking manner, basically stating, "Yellow 13 died happy."
-You never learn Yellow 13's and the narrator's names either.
+You never learn Yellow 13's or the narrator's names either.

-- In Princess Maker 2, when you've successfully raised your daughter until she's eighteen and leaves the house, the game ends with the player character recieving a letter from her a few years later in which she nostalgically looks back at the time when you raised her as a child.
+- In Princess Maker 2, when you've successfully raised your daughter until she's eighteen and leaves the house, the game ends with the player character receiving a letter from her a few years later in which she nostalgically looks back at the time when you raised her as a child.
 Her thoughts on it depend on how you've raised her, which makes for some decent replay value.

-- Freespace2 ends with a letter from the Admiral in charge of the fleet you've been serving in, with variations based upon whether the player survived the final battle or not.
+- Freespace 2 ends with a letter from the Admiral in charge of the fleet you've been serving in, with variations based upon whether the player survived the final battle or not.

 - The ending of Red Vs Blue: Reconstruction finishes with a final letter to the Chairman of the Oversight Committee from the Director of Project Freelancer signed, Leonard Church

 - Of course, every episode of Reconstruction, including the finale, starts with a message either from the Director to the Chairman or vice versa.